AP VoteCast: Many coalitions in Iowa Democratic caucus vote

 The Vermont senator and self-identified democratic socialist nearly tied Hillary Clinton in the delegate count four years ago — and that gave him a foundation of loyalists to build on in 2020.

-Among Sanders’ supporters Monday, a modest majority, 56%, said they voted for the senator in the 2016 Democratic primary.
-Another 38% did not vote in the 2016 Democratic primary, including 27% who said they were first-time caucusgoers this year.
+Among Sanders’ supporters Monday, 41% said they voted for the senator in the 2016 Democratic primary.
+Another 54% did not vote in the 2016 Democratic primary, including 40% who said they were first-time caucusgoers this year.

-Four in 10 Sanders backers said they have known all along whom they would support in the crowded contest, more than the share saying that among any other candidate’s supporters.
+About 3 in 10 Sanders backers said they have known all along whom they would support in the crowded contest, more than the share saying that among any other candidate’s supporters.

-Sanders voters tended to be younger than 45, roughly split between college graduates and those without a degree, and a slim majority described themselves as “very liberal.”
+Sanders voters were disproportionately younger than 45, largely without a college degree, and just under half described themselves as “very liberal.”

 Sanders’ calls for universal health care and taxing billionaires out of existence appeared to resonate with these voters.
-They were slightly more likely than Warren backers to describe the economic system as unfair and say they themselves are falling behind financially.
+About 6 in 10 described their financial situations as “holding steady,” and about 3 in 10 said they were “falling behind.”

 WARREN